wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 #### Web app ####

-Now, let’s move on to the actual web apps themselves, which are more complicated.
-Click the [variables(‘apiSiteName’)] web app in the JSON Outline to highlight its JSON code.
-You’ll notice that things are getting much more interesting.
-For this purpose, I’ll talk about the features one by one:
+Now, let's move on to the actual web apps themselves, which are more complicated.
+Click the [variables('apiSiteName')] web app in the JSON Outline to highlight its JSON code.
+You'll notice that things are getting much more interesting.
+For this purpose, I'll talk about the features one by one:

 ##### Root resource #####